Shurlow/chronometer/README.md

-# Chronometer
+# Chronometer (Sundial)

-Turn your background into a clock
+Turn your desktop background into a clock, like a sundial.
+Choose two colors and let Chronometer cycle between the color gradients throughout the day.

 ### Build